Why "Hard Work" Is Not The Factor That Guarantees Success In Business

 For some, sure, for others, no.

-But there are lots of successful people out there or the Kim Kardashian's of the world preaching that with a little hard work, you can reach your dreams.
+But there are lots of successful people out there, or the Kim Kardashians of the world, preaching that with a little hard work, you can reach your dreams.

-When asked about their secrets they'll say "I just worked hard and most people aren't willing to do that."
+When asked about their secrets, they'll say, "I just worked hard, and most people aren't willing to do that."

 But here's the thing...
 I believe most people are, will and do do that.
 Most people work hard.

-Single mothers work incredibly hard to take care of their children, university students who want to get into med school work incredibly hard to get good grades, new entrepreneurs work incredibly hard to build their businesses and make a living from them.
+Single mothers work incredibly hard to take care of their children, university students who want to get into med school work incredibly hard to get good grades, and new entrepreneurs work incredibly hard to build their businesses and make a living from them.

 So what makes the difference between the single mom who works and barely makes it through versus the one who excels, or the student who gets the top grades and gets into the best med program or the entrepreneur who hits it big and the one whose business flops?